publicissapient-france/scaleway-breakathon/WRITEUP.md

 # Breakathon Summary - Xebia4Ever team

+_EDIT: OH MY GOD WE WON!
+This [Scaleway Breakathon](https://www.scaleway.com/en/breakathon/) was awesome, thanks to all the mentors, the k8s staff, the judges, and all the participants our shared our passion until late in the night ♥_

 Hello dear judges, dear fellow participants, dear colleagues, etc.

 Let's talk about what we did during this awesome Breakathon organized by